Copyright 1994 - 2023 Bill's Bible Basics

 Daniel 11:31, KJV

-While the previous verse is actually describing a certain leader and his army -- or arms -- who desecrate the Temple in Jerusalem, remove the Daily Sacrifice, and set up the Abomination of Desolation, in a symbolic sense, through your filthy smoking habit, you have turned around and knowingly disrespected your body, as well as polluted the temple, or sanctuary, of the Holy Spirit; that is, your body.
+While the previous verse is actually describing a certain leader and his army -- or arms -- who desecrate the temple in Jerusalem, remove the daily sacrifice, and set up the abomination of desolation, in a symbolic sense, through your filthy smoking habit, you have turned around and knowingly disrespected your body, as well as polluted the temple, or sanctuary, of the Holy Spirit.
+That is to say, your body.
 We find another symbolic parallel in the following verse that is found in the Book of the Prophet Jeremiah: